HydroCAD® Stormwater Modeling - Since 1986

 Option 5: Generate synthetic rainfall distributions for a specific location using local precipitation frequency data (IDF curves) from NOAA, NRCC, or other rainfall sources.
 After generating the distributions you can automatically copy the events into the current project.
 This is similar to option 4, but also generates a local rainfall distribution to be used instead of the predefined storms.
 Details here.

 Option 6: Create custom rainfall distribution(s) by hand, based on local mass or intensity curves.
 Details here.
-Then select the distribution(s) and create your rainfall events according to option 3, above.
+After creating the rainfall distributions you can define your rainfall events as described in option 3, above.
 (Before using this option, contact HydroCAD support to see if the desired rainfall is already available.)

 For further information please read about rainfall issues.